 Class A to Class C Downsizing: Technical Guide for RVers

-My husband and I recently made the decision to transition from our 36-foot Class A motorhome to a smaller 30-foot Class C Forest River Forester due to our advancing years.
+I woke up to the reality that downsizing from our 36-foot Class A motorhome to a smaller 30-foot Class C Forest River Forester means dealing with technical issues I know absolutely nothing about.
 While we were initially concerned about losing too much living space and storage, we've found the compact layout surprisingly functional for our essential gear and belongings.
 We're currently pulling our compact SUV behind it using a tow dolly setup.
 I'm wondering what technical considerations other RVers have encountered when making this type of downsizing transition, particularly regarding weight distribution, towing capacity changes, and any mechanical adjustments needed for the different chassis types.

 Quick Answer